About St Mary's

 The adjacent Waldegrave Suite also underwent redecoration, and we are currently renovating the stonework to the Waldegrave wing.

-Just over five years ago, in partnership and with significant funding from the Local Authority, the Teddington Lock all-weather pitch was replaced as part of a project that was to include the installation of floodlighting.
+In partnership and with significant funding from the Local Authority, the Teddington Lock all-weather pitch was replaced as part of a project that was to include the installation of floodlighting.
 Following submission to the internal University College investment fund, Sport St Mary's was granted funds to progress this element of the project to completion.
 Following consultation and various meetings with designers and the Local Authority, full planning application was approved.

-Following the roof renewal we are now completing the second phase of repairs and decorations to these facilities.
+Following the roof renewal, we are now completing the second phase of repairs and decorations to these facilities.